 This information does not apply to institutional style flush-valve toilets.

-- 2004 or later – Your toilet does not qualify because toilets installed in newer homes are already designed to save water.
+- 2011 or later: Your toilets do not qualify because toilets installed in newer homes are already designed to save water.

 Step 3: Were you able to find the manufacture date of the toilet?

-- Yes – If the date is before 2004, your toilet qualifies for a rebate.
-If the date is 2004 or later, it does not qualify for a rebate because newer toilets are designed to save water.
+- Yes: If the date is before 2011, your toilet qualifies for a rebate.
+If the date is 2011 or later, it does not qualify for a rebate because newer toilets are designed to save water.

 Step 4: Were you able to find the flush volume (also called gallons per flush or gpf)?

-- No – If you are unable to find the flush volume or manufacture date, and your house or building was built before 2004, your toilet is likely older, and qualifies for a rebate.
+- No: If you are unable to find the flush volume or manufacture date, and your house or building was built before 2011, your toilet is likely older and qualifies for a rebate.

 Examples of where to find information about your toilet